David-Diez-Dominguez/Fridge/README.md

 # fridge

-list all your groceries and get suggested recipe
+list all your groceries and get suggested recipes

 ## Getting Started